Ben Purkiss: Return to Walsall

 On 31 October 2018, Purkiss rejoined Walsall on non-contract terms.
 At the time he rejoined the club he was in rehabilitation from a neck injury, and instead of playing spent his time working on opposition analysis and peer support for younger members of the squad.
 Manager Dean Keates said that "he's made over 400 senior appearances and is chairman of the PFA, so he's an asset with a great affinity to the club".

-Brentham

-Purkiss joined Middlesex County League Premier Division club Brentham for the 2021–22 season.
-He made 25 appearances, including in the Middlesex County FA Intermediate Cup final defeat to NW London.

 International career

 Purkiss was named in the England national C team, who represent England at non-League level, in February 2009, for a friendly against Malta under-21s.
 However, he was forced to pull out of the team due to a stomach muscle injury.
 He was named on standby in May for an International Challenge Trophy match against Belgium under-21s.

 He represented Great Britain at the 2009 Summer Universiade, playing in the Bronze Medal match against Japan.
 Purkiss has also represented the England national futsal team.